Legends of Oz: Dorothy's Return

-Legends of Oz: Dorothy's Return is a 2013 computer-animated musical fantasy film that is loosely based on the 1989 book Dorothy of Oz by L. Frank Baum's great-grandson Roger Stanton Baum.
+Legends of Oz: Dorothy's Return is a 2013 American animated musical fantasy film that is loosely based on the 1989 book Dorothy of Oz by L. Frank Baum's great-grandson Roger Stanton Baum.
 It was directed by Daniel St. Pierre and Will Finn.
-The film stars the voices of Lea Michele, Dan Aykroyd, Jim Belushi, Kelsey Grammer, Hugh Dancy, Megan Hilty, Oliver Platt, Patrick Stewart, Bernadette Peters, and Martin Short.
+The film stars the voices of Lea Michele, Dan Aykroyd, Jim Belushi, Kelsey Grammer, Oliver Platt, Megan Hilty, Hugh Dancy, Patrick Stewart, and Martin Short.

 The film premiered at the Annecy International Animated Film Festival in France on June 14, 2013 and was released in the United States and Canada on May 9, 2014.
-It was panned by critics and became a box-office bomb, grossing $21.7 million worldwide against a budget of $70 million, often considered to be the one of the worst films ever made.
-It is also the only film produced by Summertime Entertainment, which shut down in response to the film's underperformance at the box office.
-Due to the film's poor reception, Clarius Entertainment cancelled the planned sequels and a TV series.
+The film received negative reviews from critics and was considered by analysts to be a box-office bomb, grossing $21.7 million worldwide against a budget of $70 million.

+It is the only film produced by Summertime Entertainment as the company was shut down in response to the film's underperformance at the box office.

 Plot

-In the Land of Oz, the Emerald City's co-leaders – the Scarecrow, Tin Woodman, and the Cowardly Lion – discover that an evil Jester has stolen the broomstick of his sister, the late Wicked Witch of the West, and taken control over the Flying Monkeys.
-With Oz's future at stake, the Scarecrow decides to use his invention called the Rainbow Mover to summon Dorothy Gale to save the kingdom again.
-However, flying monkeys invade the castle and force the trio out the window.
+At the Emerald City, the Scarecrow, the Tin Woodman, and the Cowardly Lion discover that the Wicked Witch of the West’s broomstick is stolen.
+With the Land of Oz's future at stake, the Scarecrow decides to use his invention called the Rainbow Mover to summon Dorothy Gale.

 In Kansas, Dorothy's farm has been wrecked by a tornado, leaving it in disrepair.
-A sleazy man claiming to be a government appraiser arrives and condemns the farmhouse, handing the Gales an eviction notice.
-Dorothy discovers people all across town have been handed the same notices and are moving on.
-Dorothy and Toto encounter a rainbow which transports them to Oz, but not to the Emerald City as intended.
+A man claiming to be a government appraiser condemns the farmhouse, giving the Gales an eviction notice.
+After a few failed attempts to repair things, Dorothy discovers people all across her town have been given the same notice.
+She sees a rainbow that moves toward her.
+She tries to take shelter from it, but it absorbs her and Toto.

+Inside the rainbow, holographic images of her friends appear.
+The Scarecrow tries to explain what is happening but Winged monkeys break into the Wizard of Oz’s chamber, causing the Scarecrow, the Tin Woodman and the Cowardly Lion to flee.
+The rainbow drops Dorothy and Toto in Oz but not at the Emerald City as intended.

-Dorothy meets Wiser, an overweight but intelligent owl who cannot fly.
-They enter Candy Country, where everything is made out of confectionery, including the people.
+Dorothy meets Wiser, an overweight and intelligent owl who cannot fly.
+They enter Candy Country, where everything is made out of candy, including the people.
 They are promptly arrested by Marshal Mallow for breaking the "no eating anything made of candy" rule due to the Jester tampering with the signs, and are taken to court.
 Upon realizing who Dorothy is, the judge drops the charges and releases her and Wiser.
 Mallow joins the group on their way to the Emerald City as a promise he made to find the missing General Candy Apple.
 Meanwhile, Glinda confronts the Jester, who has used a magic scepter created from his sister's broomstick and crystal ball to turn Oz's leaders, including General Candy Apple, into subservient marionettes.
 Glinda falls victim to this as well, giving him complete control of Oz.